Research Group

 Mehrnaz Afshang

 Mehrnaz Afshang received her Ph.D. from Nanyang Technological University (co-advised by Dr. Dhillon) in March 2016.
-She was a visiting Ph.D. student and later a Postdoc in our group from Jan.
+She was a visiting Ph.D. student and later a postdoc in our group from Jan.
 2015 until July 2018.
 (Google Scholar)

 Her first job after postdoc was with Ericsson Research, Santa Clara, CA, USA